 On my recent trip I visited Kinokuniya, a bookstore that put stars in my eyes.
 I don’t know about your town, but in my town bookstores have been disappearing, and the ones that are still surviving are small and poorly stocked.
 Imagine my enthusiasm as I took in this massive store, big enough to get lost in (and yes, I did…!)
 The food and drink section alone dwarfed my local bookstore.
 While wandering around, lost and hungry, I found a wonderful little book, ‘Simply Onigiri’ by Sanae Inada.
 A cookbook just about onigiri, the adorable and ubiquitous Japanese comfort food….?
 Believe me, it is as wonderful as it sounds!

 After a brief introduction about onigiri, Inada gives clear and detailed instructions on how to prepare and cook rice, and how to make a basic rice ball.
 Subsequent sections are for plain, mixed rice, filled and grilled onigiri, and even for different types of rice (eg brown).
 Most recipes feature a different shape or method for the onigiri.
-Nearly all recipes contained ingredients that I would be able to find in my town (even though Perth is not well-supplied with Japanese ingredients.)
+Nearly all recipes contain ingredients that I would be able to find in my town (even though Perth is not well-supplied with Japanese ingredients.)
 The few exotic exceptions were so appealing, for example, myoga (ginger bud) and cucumber mixed onigiri – which I would love to try some day, if only I could get my hands on some myoga!

 The section on how to decorate onigiri has some fun ideas, though there are only a few examples of “cute” onigiri, (ie, looking like animals, etc).
 But of course that subject is covered widely elsewhere.
 The book has a pleasant minimalist look and easy on the eyes soft focus photographs.
 The methods are explained simply, and well-illustrated.
 There are a lot of tips included with the recipes to make bundling up a batch of onigiri easier.